cgeeng/DNInfo/instructions/README.md

 > [!CAUTION]
 > These are not all the files we used!
 Don't be fooled thinking it is complete.
 We had files to help us especially in the model including the main model file, along with a java bean for loading data from online and more.
 Really think about design, and if you want to even use what we provided, but no matter what you will be adding files!
 This assignment is intentionally open for your design.
 We just wanted to give you a jump start on some of the tougher topics that involved working with other libraries and network connections.

+> [!WARNING]
+> The most common error we see is that you don't first check to see if the record already exists in your file.
+Please note, if the record already exists, you do not have to use NetUtils to grab the data!
+You only need NetUtils if the url given isn't already in the saved data.
+Due to IP addresses changing based on your location, the autograder only uses preexisting locations / fixed locations.

 ### :fire: Task 1: Design